tems2548/FFT/README.md

 - **Spectrogram frequency axis is always linear** — the log-frequency toggle only applies to the Frequency domain and Phase spectrum plots, since `ImageItem` doesn't support a non-linear axis without resampling the underlying image data.
+- **3D FFT view has no calibrated axes** — `GLViewWidget` has no tick labels, so its axes are rescaled to a fixed visual range rather than real Hz/seconds/dB; read exact values off the 2D spectrogram instead.

 ## Project layout